 The responsibility to repay unearned aid is shared by the institution and the student.
 Students might be required to return additional funds directly to the Department of Education.
-If this occurs, you will be notified in the written letter that is sent to you by the Financial Aid Office.
+If this occurs, you will be notified in the written letter that is sent to you by the Financial Aid office.

 The earned portion of federal aid is calculated on a daily basis using calendar days from the first day of instruction.
-Based on the date of withdrawal, drop or leave of absence, the Financial Aid Office will determine the amount, if any, of "unearned" federal financial aid received by the student.
+Based on the date of withdrawal, drop or leave of absence, the Financial Aid office will determine the amount, if any, of "unearned" federal financial aid received by the student.
 The calculation to determine the percentage of the enrollment period completed by the student is as follows:

-Enrolled days / total number of days in the semester = % of Aid Earned
+Enrolled days ÷ total number of days in the semester = % of Aid Earned

 The result will equal the percentage of the enrollment period completed.
 The amount of federal financial aid that was paid or could have been paid to the student will be based on this percentage.
 Any aid received in excess of the earned amount is considered unearned.
-If a student receives more financial aid than the amount earned, the unearned portion will be returned to Department of Education and the student will be billed for the overpayment.
+If a student receives more financial aid than the amount earned, the unearned portion will be returned to the Department of Education and the student will be billed for the overpayment.

 There are some Title IV funds that a student may have been scheduled to receive that cannot be disbursed to a student once they have completely withdrawn because of other eligibility requirements.
-For example, if a student is a first-time, first year, undergraduate student and has not completed the first 30 days of their program before they withdraw, they will not receive any Federal Direct Loan funds that they would have received, if they had remained enrolled past the 30th day.
+For example, if a student is a first-time, first-year, undergraduate student and has not completed the first 30 days of their program before they withdraw, they will not receive any Federal Direct Loan funds that they would have received if they had remained enrolled past the 30th day.